kevalpatel2106/smartswitch/README.md

 # Smart Switch

-### Control your switches from anywhere using android things and Raspberry Pie.
+### Control your switches from anywhere using android things and Raspberry Pi.

 ## Circuit Diagram: